 Located high above the town of Banos in the south of Ecuador, the swing at the end of the world offers adventurers a thrill that sends them soaring over the valley below.
 Safety belts ensure that no one goes over the edge, and the complex has a small café serving food and drinks.
 Taxis, tour operators, and a bus take you to the park from town, making the short journey for under five dollars.

 Las Grietas, Galapagos

 Las Grietas is a series of natural pools on Santa Cruz Island, fed by a fresh water river on one side and salt water from cracks and tunnels below the water’s surface.
 It is a local’s favorite spot for cliff diving, and tourists who make the trek often spend more than a few hours snorkeling and soaking up the sun.

 Take a water take to Angermeyer Point and walk down the beach to the trailhead next to Angermeyer Waterfront Inn.
 You will pass Playa de las Alemanes before heading past a lagoon and over a volcanic field that leads to the clear, calm, crystal waters of Las Grietas.

-Vilcabamba, located in the south of Ecuador close the border with Peru, sits in a valley surrounded by forests and reserves.
+Vilcabamba, located in the south of Ecuador close the border with Peru, sits in a valley surrounded by forested reserves.
 It is another small town where people go to relax, explore on bikes, and sample some of the international restaurants in town.
-It is a forty-five minute trip by bus from the nearby Loja.
+It is a forty-five minute trip by bus from the nearby city of Loja.
 One of its claim to fame is the age of its residents-many have lived to a hundred years of age.
 Over the last decade, more expats have moved to town, opening shops and restaurants in their wake.